bicycleben88/java_script30/click-and-drag-to-scroll/README.md

 > - ![walk function](images/walk.png)
 > - removeClass removes class from DOM element & makes walk() end
 > - ![remove class function](images/remove.png)

+## Notes

+> - .scrollLeft gets or sets the number of pixels that an element's content is scrolled from its left edge

 ## Source